hh-cookbooks/ii/README.md

 Usage
 =====

-### sputnik::from_yaml_example automatically copies the examples yaml templates into /etc/sputnik, then processes them
+### ii::from_yaml_example automatically copies the examples yaml templates into /etc/ii, then processes them

 ```
-chef-solo -o sputnik::from_yaml_example
+chef-solo -o ii::from_yaml_example
 ```

-### sputnik::hippiehacker is an example of a recipe that sets up the profile attributes directly
+### ii::hippiehacker is an example of a recipe that sets up the profile attributes directly

 ```
-chef-solo -o sputnik::hippiehacker
+chef-solo -o ii::hippiehacker
 ```

 ### You could easily just run the default recipe and feed it your own json file attributes, or use a role etc

 ```
-chef-solo -o sputnik -j dna/my-dna.json
+chef-solo -o ii -j dna/my-dna.json
 ```